Irish Wolfhound vs Great Dane

 The Irish Wolfhound is known for being a moderate-energy hound breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 105-180 lbs and lifespan of 6-8 yrs, the Irish Wolfhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 105-180 lbs and lifespan of 6-8 yrs, the Irish Wolfhound benefits from care tailored to its physical and behavioral profile.
 What follows is a practical breakdown of the key factors.

 With Family Members